davidmaceachern/rust-web-starter/readme.md

 Rest API for bootstrapping projects, written in Rust.

-- Pretty-printing Logging with `Femme`.
+- Pretty-printed Logging with `Femme`.
 - Error Handling Pattern with `Thiserror`.
-- SQL Database Connectivity with `SQLX`.
+- Postgres SQL Database Connectivity with `SQLX`.

 ## Quick Start